Github-Rhodes/Salon_App/README.md

 ### About:

-This was my attampt to build a Salon app for ordering and scheduling.
+This was my attempt to build a Salon app for ordering and scheduling.

 ### Technologies: